KYOTO DOSENBO SENCHA

 Description:

-Contrary to Sencha from Uji city, Sencha of Dosenbo are totally unshaded.
-The fact is that they do not need artificial shade.
-The shape of the mountain and the colder climate provide very interesting conditions for the production of a clean Sencha.
+Sencha is a classic steamed green tea that is grown in open nature in full light.
+The shape of the environment in Dosenbo and the colder climate provide very interesting conditions for the production of a balanced Sencha.

 This Sencha is produced from Okumidori cultivar.
 We selected it for its medium body, natural sweetness and very clean mouthfeel.
-It is one of the most popular of Mandaracha Tea house.
+It is one of the most popular products at Mandaracha Tea house.

 Preparation: